Romeren/RaspBoard/README.md

 Dashboard but on a Raspberry

 Contains:
+    Framework:
+    Pages:
         * A Chrome cast application, that can be luanched on a chromecast to browse websites.